josephMG/bmad-method-projects/project-2/docs/stories/story-13-Implement-Advanced-Scientific-Functions-Power-of-2-Basic-Trigonometry.story.md

     - Verify the presence and functionality of the new scientific buttons.
     - Test navigation to and from the `ScientificCalculatorView`.
       [Source: architecture.md#Finalized Testing Strategy]

+## QA Results

+### Review Date: 2025-09-22

+### Reviewed By: Quinn (Test Architect)

+### Code Quality Assessment
+Cannot assess without code.

+### Refactoring Performed
+None, as code is not available for review.

+### Compliance Check
+*   Coding Standards: Cannot verify without code.
+*   Project Structure: The detailed file locations and new VIPER module structure are well-defined.
+*   Testing Strategy: The testing requirements are comprehensive and appropriate for the new scientific functions and module.
+*   All ACs Met: Cannot verify without code/tests.

+### Improvements Checklist
+*   [ ] Verify the creation of the new `ScientificCalculator` VIPER module with all specified components.
+*   [ ] Verify comprehensive unit tests for `ScientificCalculatorInteractor` covering `applyPowerOfTwo()`, `applySine()`, `applyCosine()`, `applyTangent()` with various scenarios and edge cases (e.g., `2²`, `sin(0)`, `tan(90)` producing an error).
+*   [ ] Confirm unit tests assert correct `CalculationError` for invalid scientific operations.
+*   [ ] Verify `ScientificCalculatorPresenter` unit tests confirm correct handling of gestures and proper formatting of results.
+*   [ ] Verify UI tests confirm the presence and functionality of the new scientific buttons in the `ScientificCalculatorView`.
+*   [ ] Verify UI tests confirm correct navigation to and from the `ScientificCalculatorView`.
+*   [ ] Ensure the tailored error messages for invalid scientific input are user-friendly and clear.
+*   [ ] Confirm trigonometric functions use degrees as specified.

+### Security Review
+Not directly applicable to this story.

+### Performance Considerations
+Scientific calculations should be instantaneous, and module transitions smooth.

+### Files Modified During Review
+None.

+### Gate Status
+Gate: CONCERNS → qa.qaLocation/gates/13-implement-advanced-scientific-functions-power-of-2-basic-trigonometry.yml
+Risk profile: qa.qaLocation/assessments/13-implement-advanced-scientific-functions-power-of-2-basic-trigonometry-risk-20250922.md
+NFR assessment: qa.qaLocation/assessments/13-implement-advanced-scientific-functions-power-of-2-basic-trigonometry-nfr-20250922.md

+### Recommended Status
+✗ Changes Required - See unchecked items above.
+The primary concern is the lack of concrete code and test results to review the implementation of this new, complex module.